 - Understaffing in nursing home facilities.
 According to ABC News many nursing homes are so understaffed that patients are experiencing serious health consequences as a result, such as bedsores and malnutrition.

 - Lack of training.
 Advocates for the rights of the elderly warn that there is a growing shortage of skilled professionals who can provide the type of care that the aging population needs.
 Unfortunately, nursing homes may have few trained personnel on staff and may hire aides to provide care that have limited experience and no medical background.
 The nursing home facilities themselves may not be providing sufficient training to aides that care for residents on a daily basis.

 - Low wages.
 The mean hourly wage for nursing home aides, orderlies and attendants is just $12.22 per hour according to the Bureau of Labor Statistics.
 Because nursing home workers are paid relatively low wages for very hard work, there is high turnover and high levels of frustration among staff members.
 It is also difficult to recruit and keep qualified workers.

 While these are all potential causes of nursing home and neglect, the reality is that none of these excuses are a justification for elderly victims suffering abuse.
 It is the responsibility of the nursing home to provide the appropriate training and supervision and to use hiring criteria that ensure residents are kept safe.
-If a nursing home fails to live up to these responsibilities, a San Diego injury attorney at Injury Trial Lawyers can help the victims to get compensation they deserve from the nursing care facility.
+If a nursing home fails to live up to these responsibilities, a San Diego injury attorney at Injury Trial Lawyers, APC can help the victims to get compensation they deserve from the nursing care facility.